qoolebyaqa/rsschool-cv_Stage0/CV.md

 + Russian - native

-+ English level is B1
++ English level is B1.
+I worked in the contract administration and had some experience of business english with suppliers from different European countries.
+But i think it was not enough.